Sonic Grade: B (probably)

 I first heard this album on the wonderful Classic Records pressing from the ’90s.
 I remember really enjoying the music and liking the sound of Bernie Grundman’s remaster very much.
 We reviewed and recommended the album (along with Under the Stars) in our old paper catalogs.

-have no idea what I would think of their version these days — well, to be honest I do have some idea of what I would think of it — but their version is at least good enough to make the case that Russell Garcia’s orchestral arrangements and Louis Armstrong’s sublime skills interpreting The Great American Songbook are a match made in heaven.
+I have no idea what I would think of their version these days — well, to be honest I do have some idea of what I would think of it — but their version is at least good enough to make the case that Russell Garcia’s orchestral arrangements and Louis Armstrong’s sublime skill at interpreting The Great American Songbook are a match made in heaven.

 You may have seen Russell Garcia‘s name on one of the landmark recordings of the ’50s: Ella Fitzgerald and Louis Armstrong’s recording of Porgy and Bess for Verve in the previous year, 1959.
 Watch for copies coming to the site one of these days.
 We’ve discovered some exceptional original and reissue pressings (as well as some that really do a disservice to the music and the engineers who recorded it.
 What else is new in the world of records?).